 What temperature should I boil meat at?

-You should bring the water to a continuous boil first, unless using frozen meat.
+In water on the stove you should bring the water to a continuous boil first, unless using frozen meat.
 Add pieces and bring to a boil again.
 Then reduce the heat to low and simmer the meat until it is cooked through to a safe internal temperature.

 What should I do with the broth from boiled meat?